two-trick-pony-NL/Frankly/README.md

 - gunicorn.sh (for local running)
 - deployscript.py to deploy to Lightsail and start the server there (This probably only works for me as you need very specific keys to deploy to amazon)

-## Feature roadmap

-- [x] Recieve feedback assets via Whatsapp / Email functionality
-- [ ] Create password reset logic
-- [ ] Add Terms and conditions
-- [ ] Add blog
-- [ ] Link to this github and make user feature ideas possible
-- [x] Implement pricing for multiple campaigns
-- [x] Implement logic for calculating pricing
-- [ ] Improve the look and feel of the chat functionality
-- [x] Add custom questions to be added from the interface